11 Most Endangered Historic Places

 Cincinnati's Icons - Campaign Goals

 - Once funding for Union Terminal is secure, continue to support the Cultural Facilities Task Force's efforts to outline a restoration plan for Music Hall

-Union Terminal’s future has been secured thanks to passage of the Issue 8 ballot initiative, but we continue to support strategies to rehabilitate Music Hall.
+Union Terminal’s future has been secured thanks to passage of the Issue 8 ballot initiative.
+Music Hall is also moving forward with a full rehabilitation.

 Explore More Places